mneang/AIStorageOptimization/README.md

      OPENAI_API_KEY=your_openai_api_key
      OPENAI_API_ENDPOINT=your_openai_api_endpoint
      ```
+### Note: If you are unable to access the Azure SQL Database due to firewall restrictions, set `USE_AZURE_SQL=false` in the `.env` file to use mock data with SQLite for testing.

+### Using Mock Data with SQLite (For User Testing)
+We understand that accessing the Azure SQL Database may be challenging due to firewall restrictions or limited permissions.
+To ensure that everyone can test and experience the full functionality of SmartAIventory, we've implemented a user-friendly option to use mock data with SQLite.

+1. **Setup for Mock Data**
+   - In your `.env` file, set `USE_AZURE_SQL` to `false`:
+     ```plaintext
+     USE_AZURE_SQL=false
+     ```
+   - The script will automatically create an `SQLite` database named `mock_data.db` and populate it with sample data for `Products`, `SalesTransactions`, and `InventoryLevels`.

+2. **How the Mock Data Setup Works**
+   - The code will check if the `mock_data.db` file exists:
+     - If it doesn't, it will create the database and populate it with mock data.
+   - This ensures that you can test the Gradio-based AI insights interface seamlessly, even if Azure SQL Database access is unavailable.

+3. **Running the Gradio Interface with Mock Data**
+   - **Install Dependencies**:
+     ```bash
+     pip install -r requirements.txt
+     ```
+   - **Launch the Gradio Interface**:
+     ```bash
+     python aisalesinsights.py
+     ```
+   - **Testing the Functionality**:
+     - The Gradio interface will open in your default web browser.
+     - You can type in queries such as *“What are the sales trends for October?”* to get AI-driven insights based on the mock data.
+     - **Data Summary**: The AI will generate a clear and concise summary from the mock sales data.
+     - **AI Insights**: Actionable recommendations will be provided based on the analyzed data trends.

+4. **Benefits of the Mock Data Setup**
+   - **User-Friendly**: No need for complicated Azure configurations—simply run the interface locally and experience the full potential of SmartAIventory.
+   - **Accessibility**: Perfect for those who are evaluating the project or contributing to it without direct access to Azure services.
+   - **Reproducibility**: Ensures that your testing experience is smooth, consistent, and reflective of how the AI-driven insights work.

+### Important Notes for Users
+- **Firewall Restrictions**: If you are able to use Azure SQL and encounter firewall issues, try enabling "Allow Azure services and resources to access this server" in the Azure portal.
+This may grant access without needing to resort to mock data.
+- **Local Testing**: The mock data setup is optimized for a hassle-free experience, making it easy for anyone to explore and evaluate SmartAIventory's features without requiring Azure access.
+This ensures that potential contributors and judges can fully appreciate the solution's capabilities.

+---

 3. **Run the Synapse Pipeline**
    - Access Microsoft Fabric and run the Synapse Pipeline to ingest data.